espocrm/documentation/docs/administration/bpm-configuration.md

 # BPM Configuration

-## Processing conditional pending nodes
+## Deferring conditional event checking

 Actual as of v2.8.7.